fantasmoio/Fantasmo-iOS-SDK/README.md

 To help the user localize successfully and to maximize the result quality, camera input is filtered against common problems and behavior requests are displayed to the user.
 These are messages explaining what the user should be doing with their device in order to localize properly.
 For example, if the users device is aimed at the ground, you may receive a `"Tilt your device up"` request.

 If you're using the default localization UI, these requests are already displayed to the user.
-If you've registered your own custom UI, you should use the `didRequestLocalizationBehavior(_ behavior: FMBehaviorRequest)` method of `FMLocalizingViewControllerProtocol` to display these requests to your users.
+If you've registered your own custom UI, you should use the `didRequestLocalizationBehavior(_ behavior: FMBehaviorRequest)` method of `FMLocalizingViewControllerProtocol` to display these requests to users.

 ```swift
 class MyCustomLocalizingViewController: UIViewController, FMLocalizingViewControllerProtocol {